mijohansen/gaeutil-cli/README.md

 These commands will encrypt and upload a dot secret file to the projects so that it can be manually edited.

-* `gaeutil init-secret gs://target-bucket/test.json` checks if file can be created and uploaded and creates the initial file.
+* `gaeutil secret-init gs://target-bucket/test.json` checks if file can be created and uploaded and creates the initial file.
-* `gaeutil download-secret 	gs://target-bucket/test.json` downloads a
+* `gaeutil secret-pull gs://target-bucket/test.json` downloads a particular file.
-particular file.
-* `gaeutil upload-secret 	gs://target-bucket/test.json`
+* `gaeutil secret-push gs://target-bucket/test.json`
-* `gaeutil download-secrets ` get all secrets from gaeutil.json
+* `gaeutil secrets-pull-all` get all secrets from gaeutil.json
-* `gaeutil upload-secrets   ` upload all changed secrets from gaeutil.json
+* `gaeutil secrets-push-all` upload all changed secrets from gaeutil.json